hollowaytape/kuro-no-ken/notes.md

    * 16d8: BD.BIN
 * 07c4: Filename of file getting loaded
 * 08b4: Where the compressed file is loaded
-* 2858: Where the decompressed file appears
+* 2858: Where the decompressed .SCN file appears
+* 2aa8: Where a decompressed .BSD file appears

 * BD.BIN - the file with the options in it.
 It is very big (0xfd70 long).
    * Begins at 16d80?
 So, ranges from 16d80-26af0